-In 2017 Mike worked with four primary schools in Cumbernauld as part of Edinburgh International Book Festival’s Booked Outreach Programme, producing four stories with P5 and 6 classes which tied into Cumbernauld’s history and development.
-The culmination of this work saw the stories displayed in the town centre during the ReImagination Book Festival in May 2017.
+In 2017 Mike worked with four primary schools in Cumbernauld as part of Edinburgh International Book Festival’s ‘Booked’ Outreach Programme, producing four stories with P5 and 6 classes which tied into Cumbernauld’s history and development.
+The culmination of this work saw the stories displayed in the town centre during the ReImagination Book Festival.